alexoms/lemonpepper/README.md

 Run the application:

 ```
-python gui_textual.py
+bucho
 ```

+1. Choose the transcription method (Whisper, Vosk or Google Cloud).
+2. Download a whisper model
-1. Select an audio input device from the available options.
+3. Select an audio input device from the available options.
-2. Choose the transcription method (Vosk or Google Cloud).
-3. Select a prompt template based on your use case.
+4. Select a prompt template based on your use case.
-4. Start speaking, and the application will transcribe your audio in real-time.
+5. Start speaking, and the application will transcribe your audio in real-time.
-5. The LLM will process the transcription and provide responses.
+6. The LLM will process the transcription and provide responses.
-6. Use the various buttons to control the application, including pausing/resuming transcription, clearing data, and copying responses.
+7. Use the various buttons to control the application, including pausing/resuming transcription, clearing data, and copying responses.

 ## Key Components